The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Introduction

 \section{Introduction}

-Let $\ban$ be a Banach space with a norm $\norm{\cdot}$, $(\omeg, \trib, \prbt)$ be a probability space and $(\messpace, \borel{\messpace})$ be a measurable topological vector space with $\borel{\messpace}$ being the Borel $\sigma$-field on $\messpace$.
+Let $\ban$ be a {reflexive separable} Banach space whose norm is denoted by $\norm{\cdot}$, $(\omeg, \trib, \prbt)$ be a probability space and $(\messpace, \borel{\messpace})$ be a measurable topological vector space with $\borel{\messpace}$ being the Borel $\sigma$-field on $\messpace$.
 We refer to~\cite{bauschke_convex_2011,billingsley_probability_1995} for the definitions of basic concepts in analysis and probability theory.
 We consider a stochastic optimization problem of the form: